-Chimney's come in all shapes and sizes, but never the less wildlife will find it.
-Bat's, birds, raccoons, and squirrels will all end up in your fireplaces.
-This can be avoided with a simple instillation of a chimney cap.
-The chimney in the photo was filled with bats, because there was no chimney cap on it.
+Chimneys come in all shapes and sizes, but never the less wildlife will find them.
+Bats, birds, raccoons, and squirrels will all end up in your fireplaces.
+This can be avoided with a simple installation of a chimney cap.
+The chimney in the photo was filled with bats because there was no chimney cap on it.
 The colony of bats gained access right through the top of the chimney.
 We had to make a temporary screen and an exclusion tube to exclude the bats before we could get rid of them.
 Once the bats were excluded we could remove the temporary screen and install a 9x9 chimney cap.
-This is a common problem we find with these types of chimney's.
+This is a common problem we find with these types of chimneys.
 Even if there is a chimney cap it's usually the flashing around the chimney cap which isn't properly installed correctly.

 Bats in the chimney